German submarine U-703: Service history

 Enjoying the improving Arctic weather, U-703 had an unsuccessful patrol in terms of victims, but the boat began to work better as a team, and the second patrol in May reaped dividends, with the sinking of the 6,191 GRT American freighter Syros.
 This ship sank with eleven lives after a torpedo touched off her ammunition.
 The same patrol scored greater success during the disastrous end to Convoy PQ 17 on the 5 May, when she managed to sink two lone cargo ships, one of them damaged by long range German bombers beforehand.
-Returning to port at Narvik, U-703 was cheered by her victory, but she struggled to make further impressions during the year, as her two further patrols yielded only one victim, the British destroyer HMS Somali, which was fatally crippled by a torpedo near Convoy PQ 18 in September.
+Returning to port at Narvik, U-703 was cheered by her victory but she struggled to make further impressions during the year, as her next two patrols yielded only one victim, the British destroyer HMS Somali, which was fatally crippled by a torpedo near Convoy PQ 18 in September.

 Following her lay-over in the winter as her home ports of Narvik, Trondheim, Hammerfest, Harstad and Bergen were all frozen, U-703 returned to the offensive, again attacking allied convoys in the Arctic Sea.
-Her first two patrols, in January and April were short and barren, but on the next two in July and August 1943 under her new commander Joachim Brünner, she cruised in Soviet waters in the Barents Sea and further east, catching a small Soviet armed trawler on 1 August, and larger Soviet merchant ship the next day, sinking the Sergj Kirov near Istvestij Island.
-These patrols had shown the vulnerability of older U-boats to newer allied countermeasures and protection, forcing the submarines to divert themselves into backwaters of the Battle of the Atlantic in order to gain any victories.

-The U-703 continued operating in the spring of 1944, but she was obviously less efficient and was given duties deploying weather balloons in the Arctic Sea to test weather conditions for reports to other shipping.
-This was in part a result of terrible damage she received off Narvik during her first patrol of the season, when allied aircraft strafed her, killing three crew and wounding three more.
+Her first two patrols, in January and April were short and barren but on the next two in July and August 1943 under her new commander Joachim Brünner, she cruised in Soviet waters in the Barents Sea and further east, catching a small Soviet armed trawler on 1 August, and larger Soviet merchant ship the next day, sinking the Sergj Kirov near Istvestij Island.
+These patrols had shown the vulnerability of older U-boats to newer Allied countermeasures and protection, forcing the submarines to divert into backwaters of the Battle of the Atlantic to gain victories.
+U-703 continued operating in the spring of 1944, but she was obviously less efficient and was given duties deploying weather balloons in the Arctic Sea to test weather conditions for reports to other shipping.
+This was in part a result of terrible damage she received off Narvik during her first patrol of the season, when Allied aircraft strafed her, killing three crew and wounding three more.
 Just a few days before she had claimed her only victim of the year, the Empire Tourist, which was sunk whilst part of Convoy RA 57.

 Relegated to her new duties, U-703 suddenly disappeared around the 16 September 1944.
-She had left Narvik on her thirteenth war patrol on 14 September, in order to deploy a weather balloon in the Arctic.
-At the time a heavy gale was running, and it has been assumed that U-703 foundered due to heavy seas in the course of this difficult and highly technical operation.
-No trace of the boat and her 54 crew has ever been found.
+She had left Narvik on her thirteenth war patrol on 14 September, to deploy a weather balloon in the Arctic.
+At the time a heavy gale was running and it has been assumed that U-703 foundered due to heavy seas in the course of this difficult and highly technical operation.
+No trace of the boat and her 54 crew has been found.